FitzwilliamMuseum/egyptiancoffins/_coffinsincontext/callforpapers.md

     -  ownership and price of coffins in legal and administrative texts
     -  documents concerned with coffin manufacture
     -  disputes and court cases around coffins

+To register your interest in participating, including submitting an abstract if you would like to present a paper or poster, please use **[this form](https://forms.gle/PmZZAsfGHCsqaYCT8)**.